cloudera/flink-tutorials/README.md

 ##  Flink Security Showcase Application
 The [flink-secure-tutorial](flink-secure-tutorial) application demonstrates Flink security's features for applications intended to run in secured CDH/CDP environments.
 It covers Kerberos authentication and TLS encryption for HDFS and Kafka connectors.

+## Flink Quickstart Archetype
+The [flink-quickstart-archetype](flink-quickstart-archetype) is a maven archetype for generating application skeletons specificly for Flink on Cloudera.